camunda/camunda-docs/docs/apis-clients/operate-api/tutorial.md

 }
 ```

-3. Create an api.js script file and write a function that fetches the Process XML by definition.
+3. Create an `api.js` script file and write a function that fetches the process XML by definition:

 ```js
 async function fetchDiagram() {